Patching

 If you are calling the Primary BHP and your call goes to voicemail after multiple rings, please attempt the Primary BHP line one more time.
 If you are unable to reach the Primary BHP after two attempts, please utilize the Secondary BHP.

-As the pilot project enters its fourth month we have seen improvement in the patch calls being directed to the correct BHP.
-There still remains patches that are being directed to the Secondary BHPs instead of the Primary BHPs.
-We have identified the reason for this and require your assistance to ensure calls are being directed to the correct BHP.
-Paramedic Service issued cell phones have all been updated with the correct numbers.
-However, we realize that many paramedics utilize their own personal cell phones and have the BHP numbers preprogrammed into their phone.
+We realize that many paramedics utilize their own personal cell phones and have the BHP numbers preprogrammed into their phone.
 If you have not already done so, we ask that you please update the phone numbers within your personal cell phones to ensure that your calls are directed to the correct BHP.

 At the beginning of any patch to the BHP please provide the following information upfront: